Death's Game

+Death's Game received generally positive reviews, with critics praising its high production values and philosophical depth, though some noted a reliance on spectacle and a simplified approach to mental health.
+It also received a nominations for Best OTT Original and Visual Effects at the 2024 Asia Contents Awards & Global OTT Awards, and listed as ninth Best K-Dramas of 2024 by Time Magazine.

 Synopsis

-Death's Game centers on Choi Yee-jae, a young man who attempts suicide after struggling to find a job for seven years.
-Death, however, is offended by Yee-jae's lack of concern for dying and chooses to punish him by making him play a game in which he must reincarnate and die 12 times before being sent to hell.
-But Yee-jae discovers that if he survives in any of the 12 incarnations, he will be able to continue living.
-Even after taking his own life, he begins to question whether things would have gone differently if he had lived the lives of others.
+Death's Game centers on Choi Yee-jae, a young man who attempts suicide after struggling to find a job for seven years, losing all money to a fraudulent investment, and being kicked out of his apartment.
+Death, however, is offended by Yee-jae's suicide note and his view of death as a tool to escape from pain.
+Death chooses to punish him by forcing him to play a game in which he must reincarnate and die 12 times before being sent to hell.
+The rule is that if he manages to survive in any of the 12 incarnations, he will be able to continue living in that reincarnation.
+The game helps him acknowledge the power of death, understand the differences in each person's fate and life, and teaches him profound lessons about the value of life.